-People with depression can lose their appetite completely or over-eat.
-Depending on their symptom, an individual may not have a proper portion of food during Suhoor or Iftaar.
+People with depression can lose their appetite completely or overeat.
+Depending on their symptoms, an individual may not have a proper portion of food during suhoor or iftaar.

 So it is important that they keep track of how much they’re eating and drinking.
 Don’t forget to drink plenty of water.

-Try and get plenty of rest at the appropriate time so you can make the most of your day.
+Try to get plenty of rest at the appropriate time so you can make the most of your day.